A Tale of Two Consequences: Intended and Unintended Outcomes of the Japan TOPIX Tick Size Changes

 Saving the best for last, we look at trading costs.
-We run separate regressions with all three of our cost metrics described earlier, Market Impact, Market Timing and Total Slippage as the independent variables.
-We find that, the results are similar across all three proxies of the trading cost, but the adjusted R-Squared is higher with the Market Impact.
+We run separate regressions with all three of our cost metrics described earlier, Market Impact, Market Timing and Total Slippage as the dependent variables.
+We find that, the results are similar across all three proxies of the trading cost, but the adjusted R-Squared is higher with the Market Impact, $MI_{t}$ (Eq: \ref{eq:MI-Cost-Regresson}; Figure \ref{Cost Regressions} shows all the variables and summarizes the results; Figure \ref{fig:Cost-Regression-Coefficient} gives the significance of the regression cofficients for different sample periods).
 The real cost associated with a trader's effort in seeking liquidity is given by the Market Impact, hence we report and discuss only those results.
 We need to interpret the results keeping in mind that trading costs are notoriously difficult to predict, and models relating costs to other variables come with a high level of variance.
-We include a whole smattering of variables as the independent variables, including usual suspects such as spread, spread by price, inverse price, FX Rates, order notional, number of executions, moving 90 day volatilities of price, spread, volume, number of trades and the FX rate.
-The correlation matrix is in Figure \ref{Cost Regression Correlation Matrix}.
-As additional control variables, we include the liquidity demanded by the order as a percentage of the total daily volume bucketed into five categories and the USD notional bucketed into four categories.
+We wish to understand how the trading costs have changed across orders of different sizes given by the independent variable, the USD notional, bucketed into four categories.
 We repeat the regressions for two different sets of categorizations of the Notional buckets (Figure \ref{Order Buckets}).
-With such a setup, the orders in the smallest notional bucket, 0-1MM (million) USD, become the benchmark against which we measure the trading costs in the other buckets.
-The costs are on a decreasing trend from the beginning of our sample (Figures \ref{Costs By Liquidity Demand}, \ref{Costs by Notional 10MM+} and \ref{Costs by Notional 25MM+}).
-Hence, later studies should try to include explanatory variables to account for this phenomenon.
-We do not run these regression with a time lag since we are primarily interested in the contemporaneous relationship between changes in the variables, but lag effects are not to be ruled out and can be pursued later.
+With such a setup, the orders in the smallest notional bucket, 0-1MM (million) USD, become the benchmark against which we measure the trading costs in the other buckets. \end{doublespace}